taylor-cox/metoo-fuckyou/README.md

 No, this is not sarcasm, this is 100% my unadulterated, unyielding thought of reality, 100%. 🙂

+Have I fallen off the other side of stupid to smart yet?

 I blame my mom.
 I don't know why, I just like to do that sometimes.

 She called me Lucifer growing up.
 That's not very nice.